openstack-infra/system-config/doc/source/jeepyb.rst

 ---------------

-Some projects may have upstreams defined in Jeepyb; the ``manage-projects`` cron job will update these remotes so that their commits are available in Gerrit.
+Some projects may have upstreams defined in Jeepyb; the ``track-upstream`` cron job will update these remotes so that their commits are available in Gerrit.
 It will also ensure that project metadata is set up as defined in projects.yaml.